Krsmanovic-S/Complete-Inventory-Documentation/README.md

 This drop effect only happens on items that are spawned via code, the ones placed in the world will not have this.
 It is important to note that the collision on this actor is set to identify it as a **World Dynamic** object.
 You can edit the time required for the drop in a simple variable in this blueprint, and also the maximum height it can reach.

 * This height is basically just a value used to calculate the highest point the item will reach when performing a drop.
-This is relevant so that we can determine the size of the trace for it in the ${\color{orange}Find \ Drop \ Location}$ method from the Helper Functions class.
+This is relevant so that we can determine the size of the trace for it in the ${\color{orange}Find \ Item \ Drop \ Location}$ method from the [Helper Functions](#helper-function-library) class.

 ${\color{green}Useful \ Addition:}$